SurfWiseInc/ProjectilePhysical/README.md

  In project I've used Signleton and Object Pooling design patterns.

- Concept is borrowed but modified and expanded (from https://www.habrador.com/tutorials/unity-realistic-bullets/).
+ Concept is based on https://www.habrador.com/tutorials/unity-realistic-bullets/) but but modified and expanded.

  Big thanks to this guy and his professional tutorials on physics in Unity.